akeneo/pim-api-docs/content/getting-started/quick-start-my-first-webhook-5x/step-1.md

 Here, you will connect an event subscription to a fake endpoint and receive your first data. :rocket:

 ::: info
-For security reasons, localhost is blocked for event API target location and cannot be used as a fake endpoint.
+For security reasons, local URLs are blocked for event API target location and cannot be used as a fake endpoint.
 Use Mockbin or a comparable tool instead.
 :::

 ## Create a Bin on Mockbin